N. Korea Fires Several Cruise Missiles Towards Yellow Sea: Seoul Military - UrduPoint

 Pyongyang has accelerated weapons testing in the new year, including tests of what it called an "underwater nuclear weapon system" and a solid-fuelled hypersonic ballistic missile.

-"Our military detected several cruise missiles launched by North Korea towards the Yellow Sea at around 7:00 am today," the Joint Chiefs of Staff said in a statement.
+"Our military detected several cruise missiles launched by North Korea towards the Yellow Sea at around 7:00 am today," the South Korean Joint Chiefs of Staff said in a statement.

 "The detailed specifications are being closely analysed by South Korean and US intelligence authorities," it added.